yiax/TreatTracker/WeeklyReflection.md

 I completed the above tasks but have not test to see if there are any issues.
 I still need to create my database so I can run some test to ensure my DAO/entities are working as I'm expecting it.
 I'm currently having issue with my JSP not getting what I want to display.
 This is likely a bootstrap issue and will need to bush up on bootstrap.

+### Week 6

+##### 02/26/2020 - 2 hours

+Task Completed
+* Added a register and login modal to navigation menu

+Finally got the login and register modal working correctly.
+Next step is to send each submit to a controller and send to the appropriate jsp when logging in or logging out.

+##### 02/27/2020 - 2 hours

+Task Completed
+* Made some tweak to the navigation bar and head file.
+* Added a js file and added form field validations.
+* Started on a home page for a register user.

+The home page for the register user is still a working progress.
+After the user login, the login information will be validated from a servlet.
+If the user is valid, it should forward the user to this home page.

+##### 03/02/2020 - 3 hours

+Task Completed
+* Update instance variables in all three entities
+* Added generic dao
+* Add sql table
+* Added databaseDiagram image

+There's some additional work to do.
+I'm still trying to update my database to show a one to many relationship between the user and incident tables.